 Let me backtrack a little bit here.
 Growing up I was super shy.
 And even now, I am not the most outgoing person around, I’m still an introvert.
 So you can only imagine my fear when I published my very first post.

 Fast-forward a month and I was starting to get the hang of things, but looking back now, my blog was embarrassingly, so obviously a “newbie blog”, but it was all a part of the learning process for me.

 After experimenting with my WordPress.com blog for about a month, my husband and I discussed it and decided it was best to take the plunge and invest in a self-hosted blog.
-I signed up with Bluehost, installed WordPress.org (thankfully they have a 1-click WordPress installation with Bluehost because I was SO confused when I tried to install WordPress.org by myself), and off I went.
+I signed up with Bluehost, installed WordPress.org (thankfully they have a 1-click WordPress installation because I was SO confused when I tried to install WordPress.org by myself), and off I went.

 In reality, I didn’t go very far.
 I sat there for several minutes staring at the screen.
 It was all so different from what I had FINALLY gotten used to on WordPress.com, and now I had to start learning all over again (I have realized that you never really stop learning when you’re a blogger).

 So back to the researching I went.
 I had done some research before I purchased Bluehost, but now I had to do even more to learn how to use it.

 It was confusing, and my blog looked awful.
 But I was pretty thrilled nonetheless because I had a “professional” blog (ha, right!).

 But, eventually, I did get the hang of it.
 I signed up with pretty much every affiliate program on the planet (not really, but it sure felt like it), soon to realize I wasn’t even going to promote an eighth of the programs because I had never used them and they were something I would never use.